 See more Expert Answers

 - Jacobs DS.
-Conjunctivitis. http://www.uptodate.com/ index.
-Accessed May 5, 2012.
+Conjunctivitis. https://www.uptodate.com/contents/search.
+Accessed June 1, 2022.

 - Conjunctivitis.
 Centers for Disease Control and Prevention. https://www.cdc.gov/conjunctivitis/index.html.
 Accessed June 1, 2022.

 - Chodnicki KD (expert opinion).
 Mayo Clinic.
 June 1, 2022.